AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

    2. Test case: `createTeam tn/Alpha Team h/Hackathon 2024 p/3 p/4`<br>
       Expected: No team is created.
 Error details shown in the status message indicating that the team already exists.
 Status bar remains the same.

-   3. Test case: `createTeam tn/Alpha Team h/Hackathon 2025 p/3 p/4`<br>
-      Expected: Team "Alpha Team" for "Hackathon 2025" is created with persons at index 3 and 4 as members.
-Same team name different hackathon allowed.
-Details of the created team shown in the status message.
-Timestamp in the status bar is updated.

 3. Creating a team for a hackathon with person already participating in hackathon

    1. Prerequisites: Create a team named "Alpha Team" for "Hackathon 2024" with persons at index 1 and 2 as members.